org.freedesktop.resolve1 — The D-Bus interface of systemd-resolved

 resolver, and ensures that any subsequent lookups re-request their responses from their sources.

-remote DNS servers.
-This ensures that subsequent lookups will be initially attempted at the highest DNS
+about remote DNS servers.
+This ensures that subsequent lookups will be initially attempted at the

-protocol feature level again, possibly requiring a (potentially slow) downgrade cycle to recognize the
+highest DNS protocol feature level again, possibly requiring a (potentially slow) downgrade cycle to

 host.
 This functionality is closely related to the functionality provided by